hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.js.md

 hoping to add history functionality soon, but yeah this is a great start I think

 [22:01:05](#4lBmmdYGETjzjVbRH-dnj1LD284AkGRHm9u_K3Z0lgk) <ALANVF (theangryepicbanana)>:
-should be fixed now Ì†ΩÌ±çÔ∏è
+should be fixed now üëçÔ∏è

 [22:01:13](#PK0QsA4gYyIqRm_wPwdYUdhXadJ-4Wk-iKkxKOb14lU) <ALANVF (theangryepicbanana)>:
 no clue how I never noticed that lol